-- Read, understand and review the informed consent document.
+- Read, understand and review the informed consent. document.
 Discuss it with your support system. - Ask questions.
-If you still don't understand, either ask again or ask to speak to someone else. - Know your risks of withdrawing from (or leaving) a clinical trial.
+If you still don't understand, either ask again or ask to speak to someone else. - Know your rights to and the risks of stopping a treatment before it is complete.

-Step 4: Preparation for stem cell collection (~90 days)
+Step 4: Preparation for Stem Cell Collection (~90 days)